yeojz/otplib/README.md

 ### Downloading Master Builds

-From 12.x onwards, pre-release builds of master is also uploaded as an artifact on GitHub Actions.
+From 12.x onwards, builds of master are also uploaded as an artifact on GitHub Actions.

 To download: